 You might say 4 laundry baskets is a bit much.
 I would say you’re wrong and shut your filthy mouth.
 Actually, 4 probably is a lot, but I had the space and it makes my life easier to pre-sort everything.

 There used to be a door to the closet that was just annoying and needed to go.
 The door was never closed and took up wall space that could have been used for storage.
 Now that wasted wall space has a new storage tower that holds all of my accessories – bags, purses, jewelry, belts and scarves.
-So much more functional!

-Hope you’re as inspired as I am to make the most of your closets.
+With these closet organization ideas I hope you’re as inspired as I am to make the most of your closets.
 Happy organizing!